Mohammad-mo-02/hybrid-enterprise-cloud-lab/ITIL_Change_Management/Change_Requests_Log.md

 - **Preventive Action:** phase checklist updated with the immutable-attribute and stateless-NACL notes.
 - **Closure:** Approved — defence-in-depth security layer complete and verified; unblocks Phase 4.7 (S3 + KMS), which will use the IAM role.

+---

+## CR-2026-0725-011

+**Title:** Phase 4.7 — Secure S3 Storage: KMS Encryption, Block Public Access & Lifecycle Management **Date Raised:** July 25, 2026
+**Raised By:** Mohammad (Infrastructure Engineer) **Change Type:** Normal (Security Hardening / Data Protection) **Priority:** Medium
+**Status:** Implemented & Verified

+### Change Summary

+Added a secure S3 storage layer to the lab, all as Terraform:
+1. A **customer-managed KMS key** (`aws_kms_key`) with its own key policy and automatic yearly rotation.
+The key policy grants the account root full control and grants the Phase 4.6 EC2 instance role `kms:Decrypt` / `kms:GenerateDataKey`, so the instance can read encrypted objects.
+2. A **secure S3 bucket** (`hybrid-lab-secure-<account-id>`) with **Block Public Access** (all four settings on), **versioning** enabled, **default SSE-KMS encryption** using the customer-managed key (Bucket Key enabled), and a **bucket policy** denying any non-HTTPS request (encryption in transit).
+3. A **lifecycle configuration** that transitions current objects to Standard-IA at 30 days and Glacier at 90, moves noncurrent versions to Glacier at 30 days and deletes them at 90, and aborts incomplete multipart uploads after 7 days.

+### Risk Level

+**Overall: LOW**

+- Isolated lab account; no production data.
+- Bucket is private by default (Block Public Access on) and encrypted at rest and in transit.
+- `force_destroy = true` allows teardown of a non-empty bucket (lab convenience; would be omitted in production to prevent accidental data loss).

+**Mitigating Factors:**

+- All changes reviewed via `terraform plan` before `apply`.
+- Encryption enforced via bucket default encryption (robust) rather than a deny-put policy that can reject default-encrypted uploads.
+- Full rollback via `terraform destroy` (KMS key enters a 7-day deletion window).

+### Impact Analysis

+- **Systems Affected:** New S3 bucket and KMS key in region eu-west-2; the Phase 4.6 EC2 role gains decrypt access to the key.
+- **Objects Created:** 1 KMS key + alias; 1 S3 bucket with public-access block, versioning, default
+  encryption, bucket policy, and lifecycle configuration.
+- **Downtime:** None (additive).
+- **User Impact:** None (single-operator lab).
+- **Dependency Impact:** Consumes the Phase 4.6 IAM role (S3 read + KMS decrypt).
+Provides a secure storage pattern reusable by later phases.

+### Implementation Steps

+1. **Day 1:** wrote `kms.tf` (customer-managed key, key policy, rotation, alias) and `s3.tf` (bucket, Block Public Access, versioning, SSE-KMS default encryption, HTTPS-only bucket policy).
+   `terraform apply`; verified in the console: SSE-KMS with the customer-managed key ARN, versioning enabled, Block all public access on. `terraform destroy` to close Day 1.
+2. **Day 2:** added `lifecycle.tf` (transition/expiration rules) and `force_destroy` on the bucket.
+   `terraform apply`.
+Uploaded a test object over HTTPS (auto-encrypted with the KMS key).
+From an SSM session on the instance, ran `aws sts get-caller-identity` (assumed `ec2-instance-role`), `aws s3 ls` (listed the object), and `aws s3 cp` (printed the decrypted contents) — proving the role can read from S3 and decrypt with KMS using temporary credentials only. `terraform destroy`.

+### Verification / Test Evidence

+- Default encryption SSE-KMS with the customer-managed key — `02-bucket-encryption.png`.
+- Bucket versioning enabled — `03-bucket-versioning.png`.
+- Block all public access on (all four settings) — `04-block-public-access.png`.
+- Instance reads and decrypts the object via its role (assumed-role, s3 ls, s3 cp output) — `05-instance-reads-s3.png`.
+- Lifecycle rule `archive-and-clean` with the correct transitions/expirations — `06-lifecycle-rule.png`.

+### Rollback Plan

+`terraform destroy` removes the bucket (force_destroy empties it first), the lifecycle configuration, and schedules the KMS key for deletion (7-day window).
+State tracked in `terraform.tfstate`.
+Rollback executed as planned at end of phase.

+### Post-Implementation Review

+- **Design decision:** enforced encryption at rest via **bucket default encryption** rather than a "deny unencrypted PutObject" bucket-policy statement, because the deny-put approach can reject requests that default encryption would have encrypted anyway.
+TLS (in-transit) is enforced via the bucket policy.
+- **Lessons Learned:** (1) reading an SSE-KMS object needs `kms:Decrypt` in addition to S3 read — the bucket and the key are separate locks; (2) a KMS key is not deleted instantly on destroy — it enters a mandatory waiting period; (3) `force_destroy` is required to `terraform destroy` a non-empty bucket.
+- **Preventive Action:** documented the KMS-decrypt requirement and force_destroy note in the phase checklist.
+- **Closure:** Approved — secure, encrypted, lifecycle-managed storage complete and verified end-to-end with the Phase 4.6 instance role.